 The Chat Window

-Once chatting with a visitor, you can create a lead, create a contact, invite another agent to the chat, or end the chat by clicking on the little arrow to the right of your current chat window (A).
+Once chatting with a visitor, you can create a lead, create a contact, create a case, invite another agent to the chat, or end the chat by clicking on the little arrow to the right of your current chat window (A).

 In the chat window, you will also see a counter that counts the duration of the chat session, as well as a timestamp for each conversation (B).
 When chatting, you can hit the “Enter” key on your keyboard to send the chat, or click the send icon next to the input area (C).
 To insert a pre-created snippet, you can either use the shortcut (which is the snippet name with a hashtag on each side – for example #greeting#), or you can click the scissor icon, and choose a snippet to send (D).
 Lastly, you can insert an emoji in your chat, by clicking on the little Emoji icon by the input area (E).